-When connected to an outside source of water, the water bypasses the demand pump and storage tank and supplies pressure directly to individual faucets and toilet.
+When connected to an outside source of water, the water bypasses the water pump and storage tank and supplies pressure directly to individual faucets and toilet.
 A check valve built into the pump prevents water from entering the pump and filling the storage tank.

-1. Connect hose to city water connection as described in previous steps.

-2. Turn Fresh Water Valve to Normal position and turn the water pump switches OFF.
+- 1. Connect hose to City Water Connection as described in previous steps. - 2.
+Turn Fresh Water valve to Normal position and turn the water pump switch(es) OFF.